rikoprogrammer/Bruno_book/README.md

 In literate programming we mix code and prose, which makes the output not just a series of tables, or graphs or predictions, but a complete report that contains the results of the analysis directly embedded into it.

 Literate programming has evolved over the years with tools like ```sweave```, ```knitr```, and recently we have ```quarto```.
 These tools allow you to mix code and prose when generating your report.
 Output formats can be pdf, word, blogs, books, or even websites.

+Another key  takeaway is the use of parametric reports in Rmarkdown.
+This enables you to use a template to generate Rmarkdown code that generates related tables or sections.
+This is key in enabling you to be DRY.
+An example is given in the Rmd file called ```templating.Rmd```.